 “This is every place I have been in the last twelve months in Ireland, going in so far as the time of day I was in the location and how long it took me to get to that location from my previous one.”

 That isn’t the only information the tech juggernaut was storing on Curran.
 In addition to tracking his location at all times and calculating how long it takes to travel between locations, Google also tracked his hobbies, interests, income, app data, deleted files, and even his possible weight.
-And what may be most concerning — these are the default settings.
+And what may be most concerning — these were the default settings.

 What does Google know about YOU?

 Curious about what Google knows about you, personally?
 Ben Popkin of NBC News is here to help.
-In his recent article, “Worried about what Facebook knows about you?
+In his article, “Worried about what Facebook knows about you?
 Check out Google,” Popkin compiled a list of resources you may find helpful on your quest to protect your privacy.

 - A map of where you've been

 - In addition to viewing your location alongside dates and times, you can also delete your records and elect to switch off location tracking